FatConan/themonstrouscavalca/pages/blog/the-garderobe/rasslers.md

-page_title: THEMONSTROUSCAVALCA.DE - The Garderobe - On the death of Burt Reynolds
+page_title: THEMONSTROUSCAVALCA.DE - The Garderobe - On the wrestling arts
 template: garderobe.html
 extended_classes: garderobe

 # On the wrestling arts

-The entirety of my knowledge of wrestling comes from playing <em>Royal Rumble</em> on the Megadrive as a kid.
-My introduction to
-Hulk Hogan, Jim "Sawmill" Duggan and The Undertaker came in the form of their slightly greasy looking 16-bit sprites dashing around the screen, being satisfyingly clobbered by 16-bit folding chairs.
+The entirety of my knowledge of wrestling comes from playing <em>Royal Rumble</em> on the Megadrive.
+My introduction to Hulk Hogan, Jim Duggan and The Undertaker came in the form of their slightly greasy looking 16-bit sprites dashing around the screen, being satisfyingly clobbered by 16-bit folding chairs.
 What sticks in my memory about those wrestlers is that they all seemed to have basically the same animations, but each was given a signature move that was really only distinguished by the name it was given in the game manual.